donalhill/fcc_python_tools/README.md

 ## Project overview

 User ROOT files produced with [FCCSW](https://github.com/HEP-FCC/FCCSW) can be placed in the `data/` directory in the main project folder.
-Python code to perform specific tasks is housed in `python/`, and example scripts for running analysis can be found in `examples/`.
+Python code to perform specific tasks is housed in `fcc_python_tools/`, and example scripts for running analysis can be found in `examples/`.
 Plots produced with `matplotlib` are stored in the `output/plots` folder, and LaTeX tables in the `output/tables` folder.
 Users can store analysis results in dictionaries and persist them to `.json` files, and write the output to the `output/json` folder.

 Shortcuts for these various locations are defined in the `fcc_python_tools/locations.py` script.
 Here, users can change the default data directory and output locations if desired, and also add additional shortucts.
-These shortcuts are accessed with:
+These shortcuts can be accessed with:
 ```
 from fcc_python_tools.locations import loc
 ```
-where `loc.ROOT` for example provides the home directory of the project.
+where `loc.ROOT` for example gives the home directory of the project.

 This project is intended as an example analysis framework, to demonstrate how to load and analyse FCC simulation data and produce some useful output.
 Users are free to extend the code by adding their own functions into the  `fcc_python_tools` folder and writing their own dedicated analysis scripts.